-1 If the confidential documents contain highly sensitive trade secrets or other highly sensitive competitive or confidential information, and disclosure to another party would result in demonstrable harm to the disclosing party, the parties may stipulate or move for the establishment of an additional category of protection (e.g., Attorneys' Eyes Only) that prohibits disclosure of such documents or information to that category or that limits disclosure only to specifically designated in-house counsel or party representative(s) whose assistance is reasonably necessary to the conduct of the litigation and who agree to be bound by the terms of the Order.
+1If the confidential documents contain highly sensitive trade secrets or other highly sensitive competitive or confidential information, and disclosure to another party would result in demonstrable harm to the disclosing party, the parties may stipulate or move for the establishment of an additional category of protection (e.g., Attorneys' Eyes Only) that prohibits disclosure of such documents or information to that category or that limits disclosure only to specifically designated in-house counsel or party representative(s) whose assistance is reasonably necessary to the conduct of the litigation and who agree to be bound by the terms of the Order.

-- (5) Any mediator appointed by the court or jointly selected by the parties; - (6) Any expert witness, outside consultant, or investigator retained specifically in connection with this litigation, but only after such persons have completed the certification contained in Attachment A, Acknowledgment and Agreement to be Bound; - (7) Any potential, anticipated, or actual fact witness and his or her counsel, but only to the extent such confidential documents or information will assist the witness in recalling, relating, or explaining facts or in testifying, and only after such persons have completed the certification contained in Attachment A; - (8) The author or recipient of the document (not including a person who received the document in the course of the litigation); - (9) Independent providers of document reproduction, electronic discovery, or other litigation services retained or employed specifically in connection with this litigation; and - (10) Other persons only upon consent of the producing party and on such conditions as the parties may agree. - (c) Control of Documents.
-The parties must take reasonable efforts to prevent unauthorized or inadvertent disclosure of documents designated as containing Confidential Information pursuant to the terms of this Order.
-Counsel for the parties must maintain a record of those persons, including employees of counsel, who have reviewed or been given access to the documents, along with the originals of the forms signed by those persons acknowledging their obligations under this Order. - 7.
-Filing of Confidential Information.
+unauthorized or inadvertent disclosure of documents designated as containing Confidential Information pursuant to the terms of this Order.
+Counsel for the parties must maintain a record of those persons, including employees of counsel, who have reviewed or been given access to the documents, along with the originals of the forms signed by those persons acknowledging their obligations under this Order.

+- 7. Filing of Confidential Information.
 If a party seeks to file any document containing Confidential Information subject to protection under this Order, that party must take appropriate action to ensure that the document receives proper protection from public disclosure, such as: (a) filing a redacted document with the consent of the party who designated the document as confidential; or (b) seeking permission to file the document under seal by filing a motion for leave to file under seal in accordance with D. Kan.
 Rule 5.4.6.
 Nothing in this Order will be construed as a prior directive to allow any document to be filed under seal.
 The mere designation of information as confidential pursuant to this Order is insufficient to satisfy the court's requirements for filing under seal in light of the public's qualified right of access to court dockets.
 The parties understand that the requested documents may be filed under seal only with the permission of the court after proper motion.
 If the motion is granted and the requesting party permitted to file the requested documents under seal, only counsel of record and unrepresented parties will have access to the sealed documents.
-Pro hac vice attorneys must obtain sealed documents from local counsel.

-- 8. Challenges to a Confidential Designation.
+Pro hac vice attorneys must obtain sealed documents from local counsel. - 8.
+Challenges to a Confidential Designation.
 The designation of any material or document as Confidential Information is subject to challenge by any party.
 Before filing any motion or objection to a confidential designation, though, the objecting party must meet and confer in good faith to resolve the objection informally without judicial intervention.
-A party that elects to challenge a confidentiality designation may file a motion that identifies the challenged material and sets forth in detail the basis for the challenge.
+A party that elects to challenge a confidentiality designation may file a motion that identifies the challenged material and sets forth in detail the basis for the challenge; the parties are strongly encouraged to consider arranging a telephone conference with the undersigned magistrate judge before filing such a motion, but such a conference is not mandatory.
 The burden of proving the necessity of a confidentiality designation remains with the party asserting confidentiality.
-Until the court rules on the challenge, all parties must continue to treat the materials as Confidential Information under the terms of this Order. - 9.
-Use of Confidential Documents or Information at Trial or Hearing.
-Nothing in this Order will be construed to affect the use of any document, material, or information at any trial or hearing.
-A party that intends to present or anticipates that another party may present Confidential
+Until the court rules on the challenge, all parties must continue to treat the materials as Confidential Information under the terms of this Order.